majze/PyScripts/README.md

 ```

 ### Performance Note: Dynamic Thread Allocation & Scaling
 This script leverages a dynamic resource allocator rather than a static backup loop.
 When dispatching tasks, it pulls up to two directories from the queue and calculates their size ratio.
-Available CPU threads are then proportionally divided between the two concurrent `7z` subprocesses—ensuring a massive `Videos` folder gets the majority of processing power while a smaller `Documents` folder efficiently finishes on a single thread.
+Available CPU threads are then proportionally divided between the two concurrent `7z` subprocesses, ensuring a massive `Videos` folder gets the majority of processing power while a smaller `Documents` folder efficiently finishes on a single thread, for example.

 Additionally, the script scales the `7z` compression ratio inversely to directory size.
 Directories over 20GB default to a lighter compression (Level 1) to prevent extreme processing bottlenecks, while smaller directories receive tighter compression (Level 3).